Long-Term Average Impulse Control with Mean Field Interactions: Mean Field Games

 Since $\xi$ is a monotone increasing function, $\xi(X(\tau_{k})) - \xi(X(\tau_{k}-)) \le 0$ for each $k\in \NN$.
 Thus by the monotone convergence theorem, we have

 Dividing both sides by $t$ and taking the limit as $t\to\infty$, we note that the limit on the left-hand side is nonnegative since $R\in \AI$.
 Thus, we have

-Then, it follows from \eqref{e2-transversality} and Proposition \ref{lem-z=Bid/Bxi} that This establishes \eqref{e:kappa<z0} and hence completes the proof. \end{proof}
+Then, it follows from \eqref{e2-transversality} and Proposition \ref{prop-z=Bid/Bxi} that This establishes \eqref{e:kappa<z0} and hence completes the proof. \end{proof}

-Proposition \ref{prop-Fmax} says that under Conditions \ref{diff-cnd}, \ref{c-cond}(a), and \ref{cond-interior-max}, the function $F_{p}$ defined in \eqref{e:F_K} has a maximizing pair $(w_{p}^{*}, y_{p}^{*}) \in \cR$.
-Furthermore, the $(w_{p}^{*}, y_{p}^{*})$-policy is optimal in $ \A$.
+\comment{ We now recall the key results about classical long-term average impulse control problems studied in the paper \cite{HelmSZ:26}.
+For a given price $p\in \R$, we define the function where the time potential $\xi $ and the running reward potential are defined in \eqref{e-xi} and \eqref{e:g-defn}, respectively.
+Using renewal theory, we can show that $F_p(w,y)$ is equal to the long-term average reward of the $(w,y)$-policy $R^{(w,y)}$; see Proposition \ref{prop-Rwy}.
+Consider the do-nothing policy $\mathfrak R$, the corresponding (un)controlled process is $X_0$ of \eqref{e:X0}.
+We have observed in \cite{HelmSZ:26} that where We assume that there exists at least one $(w, y)$-policy that outperforms the do-nothing policy $\mathfrak R$; that is, we impose the following condition {\em when the price $p\in \R$ is given}: \begin{cnd} There exists a pair $(\wdt w_{p}, \wdt y_{p}) \in \cR$ so that $F_{p} (\wdt w_{p}, \wdt y_{p}) > \bar c(b)$. \end{cnd} Under Conditions \ref{diff-cnd}, \ref{c-cond}(a), \ref{3.9-suff-cnd}, and \ref{cond-interior-max}, the function $F_{p}$ has a unique maximizing pair $(w_{p}^{*}, y_{p}^{*}) \in \cR$; moreover, the $(w_{p}^{*}, y_{p}^{*})$-policy is optimal in $ \A$.
+These results are summarized in Proposition \ref{prop-Fmax}. }

 To establish the existence of an equilibrium policy for \eqref{e:sec2game}, it is essential to analyze the behavior of $(w_{p}^{*}, y_{p}^{*})$ as $p$ varies, particularly for the case when $a$ is an entrance point.
+We therefore consider the following set: